We sincerely apologize for the series of mistakes that led up to a question at a debate last week and want to share our plan to educate ourselves.

 The Hatchet was selected as the best college newspaper in its region at an annual journalism awards ceremony Saturday.

 Wardwell’s goals for the paper include building diversity, equity and inclusion and addressing mental health among staff members

 I hope you’ll consider making a tax-deductible donation to The Hatchet to ensure we can continue to deliver vital news and thoughtful analysis.

 The Hatchet receives no funding from GW and we rely on donations to pay our rent and print our weekly edition.

 During the affected holidays we will not print a newspaper at the start of the week, but we will continue to release a newsletter on Thursdays of those weeks.

-The Associated Collegiate Press named The Hatchet one of the best online college newspapers in the country Thursday.
+The Associated Collegiate Press named The GW Hatchet one of the best student newspapers in the country, the ACP announced Tuesday.